Preparing for The Big Day

 Witnesses

 A civil partnership formation without a ceremony only takes a few minutes.
 This will depend on the optional extras you choose to include.
 A basic ceremony at the Register Office lasts about 15 minutes, with no additional readings or poems.
-A longer ceremony, including readings, poems and additional vows lasts around 25 minutes.
+Full length marriage and civil partnership ceremonies, which can include readings, poems and additional vows, generally last around 25 minutes.

 Rehearsal

 There is not a rehearsal before a civil ceremony.
-You will be asked to complete a ceremony plan in advance of your ceremony which will give your choices of words, readings and music.
+You will be asked to complete a ceremony plan in advance of your ceremony which will allow you to provide your choices of words, readings and music.
 We also do not currently offer a service to meet your registrars.
 Your ceremony plan will be shared with the registrars to help prepare for your ceremony.

 Vows